Jaff (tribe): Political Relations

-Iraqi Parliament records further document repeated meetings between parliamentary leaders and Jaff tribal delegations, reflecting the tribe’s continued role in cultural and political representation and participation in national dialogue.
-The United States CIA also lists the Jaff tribe alongside the Barzani and Talabani as among “the three most important tribes in Iraq,” noting their size, organization, and political influence.
+Iraqi Parliament records further document repeated meetings between parliamentary leaders and Jaff tribal delegations, reflecting the tribe's continued role in cultural and political representation and participation in national dialogue.
+The United States CIA also lists the Jaff tribe alongside the Barzani and Talabani as among "the three most important tribes in Iraq," noting their size, organization, and political influence.
 Among these tribes, the Jaff is the biggest.
 Cambridge University identifies the Jaff tribe as one of the major Kurdish tribal confederations, historically aligned with the Baban Emirate and occupying strategic areas across the Zagros region.

+According to the U.S. Department of State's Office of the Historian, the Jaff tribe are identified as one of the leading Kurdish tribes, implying major demographic weight, extensive territorial presence, and significant political and military influence during the period.
+Their designation places the Jaff at the center of Kurdish dynamics, internal tribal relations, and the broader interplay between Kurdish groups and the Iraqi government.

+The President of the Republic of Iraq constantly holds meetings with representatives of the Jaff tribe to discuss social, economic, and public service issues affecting Jaff communities, particularly in the Kurdistan Region.
+These engagements have focused on challenges related to economic development, access to public services, and local governance.

+Because Iraq is described as a strongly tribal society, many people, especially in times of weak state institutions, turn to tribal leaders like those of the Jaff to resolve disputes instead of using government courts.

 Language

 The Jaff tribes are majority Sorani-speakers, but those near Gurani-speaking and Southern Kurdish-speaking tribes have adopted many elements of their dialect.
 The Jaff princes from 17th-19th century were Gurani-speakers and patrons of Gurani literature.

 Notable members

 Mahmud Pasha Jaff in his bedroom.